 Here’re are three examples from big-name sites that go from lame to just plain horrible:

 On the surface, those testimonials look fine.
 But each lacks real specificity.

 - What is it about the “payment options” that makes not using PayPal so unimaginable?

 - And for Cisco, the reader doesn’t even get to the meat of the testimonial before hitting a “Read More” roadblock.

 If you’re going to make claims on your landing page, use testimonials to prove them.
 If you’re going to make promises, use specific details to support them.

 A Better Example

 First, the “world’s top brands” using Hootsuite are prominently displayed.
 Big names build trust and gather crowds.

-Second, the testimonial explains what the product does — “essential tool for managing social networks” — and then supports that with specific benefits — “efficiently track conversations and measure campaign results.”
+Second, the testimonial explains what the product does — “an essential tool for managing social networks” — and supports that with specific benefits — “efficiently track conversations and measure campaign results.”